If you love budget friendly decor, this is your project. Learn how to make this unique yarn wall hanging with a stick and some cute colors of yarn.

 Select color B, and then make four yarn strands to put on your dowel rod, two on either side of color A.

-Finish your yarn wall hanging with color C – using three strands each on either side of color B. You will end up with 12 total lengths of yarn.
+Finish your yarn wall decor with color C – using three strands each on either side of color B. You will end up with 12 total lengths of yarn.

 It’s time to clean up the yarn by simply trimming the ends.
 You could cut straight across, create a “v” shape; whatever you like.
 I chose to create a v-shape.